 Specialty training in the West Midlands can thus offer training that is challenging and can be diverse in content and setting.

-The West Midlands Postgraduate School of Medicine was the first to be established in the UK, and has prospered through a strong partnership between the RCP and the LETB.
+The West Midlands Postgraduate School of Medicine was the first to be established in the UK, and has prospered through a strong partnership with the Royal College of Physicians (RCP).

-The School has been richly supported by the energies of the many physicians in our region with specific educational expertise and enthusiasm, and is well placed to deliver for this region the aspirations of the RCP and GMC for modern, curriculum-based postgraduate education in the medical specialties.
+The School has been richly supported by the energies of the many physicians in our region with specific educational expertise and enthusiasm, and is well placed to deliver for this region the aspirations of the RCP and General Medical Council for modern, curriculum-based postgraduate education in the medical specialties.